tarwn/lessthandot-hugo/blogs/content/posts/2009-06-10-avoid-conversions-in-execution-plans-by.md

   varchar	        0	        0
 ```

-so the value 1 becomes an int and &#8216;test' is varchar
+so the value 1 becomes an int and 'test' is varchar

 Exec with dynamic SQL is not any better than ad hoc of course since the same query gets generated as with the ad hoc query